-- As and when appropriate, a wide range of media will be used to report to the College community, including reports, newsletters, open days, assemblies, telephone communications, letters, hui, the news media, and publications such as the subject choice booklets and the College Prospectus. - 2.
+- As and when appropriate, a wide range of media will be used to report to the College community, including written reports, newsletter, open days, assemblies, telephone communications, letters, meetings, the news media, hui, and publications such as the College Magazine (Ako) and the College Prospectus. - 2.
 "Ako", Porirua Colleges' newsletter, will periodically feature aspects of Board policy and statements about the direction and programmes of the College. - 3.
-The principal will oversee internal tri-annual Faculty Reviews which will be reported to the Board of Trustees and available to the community.
+The Board will support the Principal in her arrangements for an annual internal College Review which will be reported to parents and students.